 Bone broth is an amazing nutritious substance that while certainly not new, is steadily gaining in popularity with a whole new generation of cooks and health & fitness enthusiasts.
 Even celebrities are speaking out about the benefits of bone broth nutrition.
-Basketball star Kobe Bryant and actresses Gwyneth Paltrow and Salma Hayak are just a few of the celebs who have publicly proclaimed the numerous health benefits of this ancient savory recipe.
+Actresses Gwyneth Paltrow and Salma Hayek are just a few of the celebs who have publicly proclaimed the numerous health benefits of this ancient savory recipe.

 In fact, many people are calling bone broth “nature’s multivitamin” as it contains multiple minerals and other chemical compounds that most people are lacking in their diet.
 For example, bone broth is packed with: